atropos-null/LS/py109/py109_studyguide.md

 #### Mutable Objects

-Lists, dictionaries, sets, custom classes can be changed after the fact, and in its place.
+Lists, dictionaries, sets, custom classes allow for  operations to change the object itself without creating a new one.
 Operations that change them affect the same memory location.
+Mutable objects​ provide efficiency for operations that modify data in-place without creating copies.

 ```python
 my_list = [1, 2, 3]